rccyx/pr-summarizer/README.md

 - `bot`: The summary appears as a comment from the GitHub Action bot

 Choose `author` if you want the summary to be part of the PR description itself, or `bot` if you prefer it as a separate comment.

+## Summary Behavior

+The `override_summary` parameter controls how the summary is added when using `owner: "author"`:

+- `true` (default): The new summary replaces any existing content in the PR description
+- `false`: The new summary is appended to the existing PR description